-In the United States government agencies provide some direct services but they also rely upon community based organizations to help provide reentry assistance to the justice involved population because of the great numbers of people in need of service and the intensity of the their service needs.
-Safer provides a range of programs and services to help formerly incarcerated individuals find employment.
+In the United States, government agencies provide some direct services but they also rely upon community-based organizations to help provide re-entry assistance to the justice involved population because of the great numbers of people in need of service and the intensity of their service needs.
+Safer provides a range of programmes and services to help formerly incarcerated individuals find employment.
 Each year, Safer Foundation helps thousands of people with criminal records choose a new direction of responsibility, education, and productivity.
 Without intervention, 52 percent return to prison.
 By contrast, fewer than 22 percent of those receiving Safer's services go back.
-Its partnership with government agencies and the community at large is critical improving the efficiency of the public safety plans for communities and improving the outcomes that are necessary to change lives and ultimately reduce recidivism.
+Its partnership with government agencies and the community at large is critical to improving the efficiency of the public safety plans for communities and improving the outcomes that are necessary to change lives and ultimately reduce recidivism.

-Reentry services requires the involvement of the entire community that is set to receive a returning citizens and they must be engaged and prepared to positively impact prisoner reentry to reduce recidivism.
-Safer Foundation will continue to be a part of collaborative efforts that involve law enforcement, service providers, businesses and corrections to develop innovative approaches to prisoner reentry and to comprehensively address the transitional needs of both the returning clients and their community.
+Re-entry services require the involvement of the entire community that is set to receive returning citizens, and they must be engaged and prepared to positively impact prisoner re-entry to reduce recidivism.
+Safer Foundation will continue to be a part of collaborative efforts that involve law enforcement, service providers, businesses and corrections to develop innovative approaches to prisoner re-entry and to comprehensively address the transitional needs of both the returning clients and their community.